We wish for our guests to enjoy a peaceful, fun and safe vacation in this Land of Delight.

 Erection of tents on the property is not permitted.
 (Also, as beautiful as it can be under the stars, due to the wildlife that roam at night, guests are encouraged to sleep in their cottage and not outside in a sleeping bag.)

 Use of/or parking Campers (of any kind) is not permitted on the property.

-Please call to confirm availability of the Docks outside of the regular Summer Season.
-(Dependent on weather, the docks may be available as early as April and as late as November.)
+Please call to confirm availability of the Dock outside of the regular Summer Season.
+(Dependent on weather, the dock may be available as early as April and as late as November.)

 On the day of departure, Lessee is to vacate the premises no later than the stated check-out time, leaving the Cottage in the condition as when arrived.
 (This includes ensuring all doors & windows are closed and locked; heat turned off; all trash removed; and BBQ grill cleaned.)

 Lessor will not provide ‘first-right-of-refusal’ for renting the Cottage for the following year should Lessor feel that the Lessee violated or disrespected the Rules of the property.

 Why can’t we go over the listed maximum occupancy if all the adults can sleep in beds and all the kids on the floor (in sleeping bags) or on air mattresses?